marcusoftnet/marcusoftnet.github.io/_posts/boardpractice-post-list.md

-Here are all the posts in this series:
+All the posts in this series:

 - [Blocked is not a column](http://www.marcusoft.net/2017/02/comments-on-board-practices.html)
 - [Todo - Doing - Done is not your process](http://www.marcusoft.net/2017/02/comments-on-board-practices-2.html)